 GRAPPLING WITH RETURNS The rising consumer demand for free and fast product delivery correlates with a surge in product returns.
 Fulfillment and returns go hand in hand; they represent the two halves of the supply chain.
 While fulfillment means bringing products to market, returns flow the product in reverse back through the supply chain.

-challenge that retailers must take on.
-Shoppers increasingly expect free returns, and a hassle-heavy return process turns off 80% of shoppers, according to a ComScore Study.
-Still, reverse logistics capabilities remain underdeveloped and significant opportunities for improvement remain, the Zebra study revealed.
+87% of respondents agree accepting and managing returns is a challenge 55% of retailers plan to employ third-party facilities to manage returns Handling product returns is not a new challenge for retailers and brands, but it's become an infinitely bigger concern in an omnichannel marketplace.
+It is also extraordinarily costly and is eating into already pressured profit margins: Worldwide, shoppers return an estimated \$642.6 billion in goods each year.5 Managing returns efficiently and cost effectively is a challenge that retailers must take on.
+Shoppers increasingly expect free returns, and a hassle-heavy return process turns off 80% of shoppers, according to a ComScore Study.6 Still, reverse logistics capabilities remain underdeveloped and significant opportunities for improvement remain, the Zebra study revealed.
 Many retailers seem uncertain as to how to improve their processes.
 In fact, 68% of surveyed retailers agree that returns for online orders are a challenge with two out of 10 viewing it as a significant challenge.
 Merchants are increasingly exploring new models to offset the costs of returns.
 The study uncovered that 52% of retail respondents add a surcharge for returns today and 54% have no plans to change this in the future.
 Of the 48% of merchants that do not currently add a surcharge for returns, more than half plan to do so in the future.
 Decision makers are testing solutions such as leveraging the store as a product returns hub.
 A resounding 70% of surveyed executives agree that more retailers will turn stores into fulfillment centers that accommodate product returns.
 According to the study, the majority of retailers that currently do not offer free shipping, free returns or same-day delivery plan to do so and expect to engage third-party firms to manage the returns process in the future.

-MarketWatch, Consumers Return \$642.6 Billion in Goods Each Year; RetailNext, The Real Cost of Returns for Retailers ENABLING INTELLIGENT FULFILLMENT Supply chain decision makers worldwide are investing in an array of tools to streamline omnichannel merchandise fulfillment.
+ENABLING INTELLIGENT FULFILLMENT Supply chain decision makers worldwide are investing in an array of tools to streamline omnichannel merchandise fulfillment.
 Solutions range from edge technologies - which automate worker tasks such as picking and sorting merchandise at a distribution center - to demand forecasting and planning applications that boost the accuracy of revenue forecasts and better align inventory levels via data analytics.